carljohnsen/duplicati-blogpost/WIP-sqlite/sqlite_bench.md

 ![](benchmark/figures_mac/schema_select_bar_e7.png)

 The bars for the size-based indexes are there, but are too small to properly render on the image.
 The hash-based ones also perform quite poorly.
 So for a select heavy workload, the normal indexes are the way to go.
-The winner is the (10.) schema, which is about 20 % more performant than (1.), meaning there could be some, but not much, value in changing to this scheme.
+The winner is the (10.) schema, which is about 20 % faster than (1.), meaning there could be some, but not much, value in changing to this scheme.
 There are two reasons behind its performance:

 1. Less data to transfer back and forth, which should also make the index lookups faster
 2. With each sub hash being an integer, the comparison should be faster as well.